ganderson26/calc_options/README.md

 Max Glenn Anderson

 ## Version History
+* 0.3.0
+    * Added Login/Register
+    * Use user_name for transactions instead of entering
+    * View transactions only for your user_name
 * 0.2.0
     * Set connection variables based on environment variable LOCAL
     * Export transactions to CSV